Home of the Sewalot Site

 So what does “Crossing the Rubicon” actually mean and why has it gone down in history?
 Crossing the Rubicon has come to imply going past a point of no return but why?
 I’ll tell you.

-The river was considered to mark the boundary where any Roman General coming home from war had to disband his army before entering to Rome.
+The Rubicon was considered to mark the boundary where any Roman General coming home from war had to disband his army before continuing onward and entering Rome.
 Bringing a standing army into the city was considered an act of war punishable by death in the public arena.

-His choice was simple, to gamble on his political prowess and popularity or take Rome by force.
+His choice was simple, to gamble on his political prowess and popularity with the common people (that would be those plebs down the market) or take Rome by force.
 As a warring general the answer was obvious, take Rome by force, rely on his sword and his loyal legions.

-So in the winter of 49BC Caesar decide to take his army across the Rubicon and start a civil war, he passed the point of no return, committed everything and gambled all.
+So in the winter of 49BC Caesar decide to take his army across the Rubicon and start a civil war.
+By crossing the Rubicon he had passed the point of no return, committed everything and gambled all.
+As he crossed the Rubicon he turned to his men and shouted the immortal words, "The die is cast."

-Lot of good it did him, getting stabbed in the back-an-all.
+Lot of good it did him, getting stabbed in the back-an-all on the 15 March 44BC.
 Those ungrateful dogs!

 Mind you he did become the most powerful man in the world, start a new political system, become one of the most famous men in history and have a fling with a real stunner, Cleo, before he bit the dust.
 I do that most weeks!